sosan/kubernetes/04_Build and Secure Networks in Google Cloud/02_Multiple_VPC_Networks.md

 Click **Check my progress** to verify your performed task.
 If you have successfully created VM instance with multiple network interfaces, you will see an assessment score.

-<ql-activity-tracking step="7">Create a VM instance with multiple network interfaces</ql-activity-tracking>
+Create a VM instance with multiple network interfaces

 ### Explore the network interface details